 I hate bucket lists.
-The whole idea of penning down name of places and then pursuing them, one by one, never intrigued me.
-It doesn’t suit us backpackers lot, either.
-The real charm of travelling is only when you set off to a place, the minute you find yourself intrigued by it, not two years from now.
+The whole idea of pinning down the name of places and then pursuing them, one by one, never intrigued me.
+It doesn’t suit us backpackers lot either.
+The real charm of travelling is only when you set off to a place the minute you find yourself intrigued by it, not two years from now.
 Because two years from now, that place might still be there, but its originality, its vibe, will totally be washed away, or at least, altered.

-Ever since I’ve read the book on Appalachian Trail, written by Bill Bryson, I’m addicted with the idea of completing the mother of all trails, Appalacian Trail — a whopping 2,184 miles long hike.
-It passes through 14 US states, and takes over 5 months to complete, only if you walk almost daily, for most of the hours during the daylight, and at a decent speed.
-What makes it better is that you have to stay disconnected from the real world for all that time, meeting only a few hundred other crazy hikers on the way.
-Must be an amazing experience in itself.
+Ever since I’ve read the book on Appalachian Trail, written by Bill Bryson, I’m addicted to the idea of completing the mother of all trails — the Appalachian Trail: a whopping 2,184 miles long hike.
+It passes through 14 US states and takes over 5 months to complete, only if you walk almost daily, for most of the hours in the day, and at a decent speed.
+What makes it even adventurous is the idea of staying disconnected from the real world for all that time as there is no phone network in the area — leaving you to only a few other crazy hikers on the way.
+Must be an amazing experience!

 The city’s approach to a modern life, while leaving every trace back to its rich culture, is worth appreciating.
-And it’s perhaps why if I were to name one city, in the entire world, where I’d to settle down for a few years, starting today, I will name Tokyo.
-From Sushi to bullet trains to its fish markets, everything about Tokyo, and perhaps about Japan, fascinates me.
+And this is perhaps why Tokyo is the only city in the world where I would like to settle down for a few years.
+From Sushi to bullet trains to traditional fish markets, everything about Tokyo, and perhaps about Japan, fascinates me.

 Spend a night alone on an island

-Solo trekking, camping, and bike rides in Himalayas was all fun, but I think now it’s time to take the adventure to a next level, and experience – even if for only a night – living off on an island, all alone.
-It can be anywhere in the world, but if given a choice, I’d choose one of the Great Barrier Islands.
+Solo trekking, camping, and motorbike rides in the Himalayas were all fun, but I think now it’s time to take the adventure to the next level, and experience – even if for only one night – living off on an island, all alone.
+And yes, it can be anywhere in the world!

 …and listen to their life stories!

-Not sure what my fascination towards Afghanistan is, but I’ve long fancied walking through the streets of Kabul and exploring its colourful mix of cultures.
-For some reason I also believe that Afghanistan can be one of the most hospitable countries to travel, if only the county rescues itself from the long war-like zone and insurgencies.
+Not sure what my fascination towards Afghanistan is, but I’ve long fancied walking through the streets of Kabul and exploring its colourful mix people.
+For some reason, I also believe that Afghanistan can be one of the most hospitable countries to travel to if only the county rescues itself from the long war-like zone and insurgencies.

-…and watch hundreds and thousands of penguins breathing and walking.
+…and watching hundreds and thousands of penguins breathing and walking.

 A safari in East Africa

 I have never been a big fan of Safari parks in my life.
-In fact I have always been so uninterested to see safari parks that I’ve seen only one of those in my entire life.
+In fact, I have always been so uninterested in safari parks that I’ve seen only two of them in my entire life.
 But experiencing the African Savanna and spotting a Leopard preying on something 5 times bigger than its size must be a different experience.
-A safari in East Africa is high on my list, but I not planning to be there anytime soon, as I first need to upgrade my camera lens kit, to look a bit impressive, among the people I’ll be safari-ing with.
+A safari in East Africa is high on my list.

 Stay on a ship for months

 I am not talking about a luxury cruise.
-They carry an entire city with them.
-I’d rather fancy a journey in a traditional fishing, or a massive goods carrier ship.
+They carry an entire city and all necessary comforts with them.
+I would rather fancy a journey in a traditional fishing or a massive goods carrier ship.
 Exploring the great ocean, in one of them, would definitely be more real.
-Moreover learning about the life, in the endless sea, from the accounts of a handful of crew members, while sailing with them, would be an experience of a lifetime.
+Moreover, learning about the life, in the endless sea, from the accounts of a handful of crew members, while sailing with them, would be an experience of a lifetime.

 Travel to at least 30 countries

 Would I be able to do them all?
 I don’t know.
-But this list will help me stay on track, and if only I accomplish even half out of the total 12 wishes (though travel to 30 countries is a must though!), I would be happy believing that I’ve seen a bit of the world I live in, and have expanded my knowledge about the cultures and life around me, a little more.
+But this list will help me stay on track, and if only I accomplish even half out of the total 12 wishes (travel to 30 countries is a must though!)
+I would be happy believing that I’ve seen a bit of the world I live in, and have expanded my knowledge about the cultures and life around me, a little more.

 Do you have a travel wishlist too?
-What countries or experiences does it contain?
+What countries or experiences would you like to have?